pc-john/vkperf/ListOfTests.md

 ### Interleaved buffer tests

-Interleaved buffer tests are using vertex shaders that read various amount of interleaved data from the same buffer.
+Interleaved buffer tests are using vertex shaders that read various amount of interleaved data from the consecutive places in the same buffer.
-All the data for particular vertex are stored on the consecutive places in the same buffer.

 ```c++
 struct VertexData {